 This quiz is to find out what you have learnt about the BBFC and media regulation in the UK.

 How many hours of content do BBFC Compliance Officers watch a day?

 What age rating is Black Panther?

-Where would you find the BBFC's long ratings info?
+Where would you find the BBFC's content advice?